UniversalDependencies/docs/_en/dep/acl-relcl.md

 ~~~

 TODO: If I am reading CGEL correctly this should be an exclamative complement clause, not a free relative, so the cyclicity problem goes away.
 If we adopt the exclamative clause analysis [these results with BE as the RC predicate](http://match.grew.fr/?corpus=UD_English-EWT@dev&custom=61c5129ddeaf0) should be revisited.
-Maybe a better example: "Whatever this is, I like it!" or "I want to sample whatever dish this is".
-"Whatever (dish)" cannot be simultaneously the head of the RC and the predicate of the embedded clause, so "is" gets promoted.
+Maybe a better example: "I want to sample whatever dish this is".
+"Whatever dish" cannot be simultaneously the head of the RC and the predicate of the embedded clause, so "is" gets promoted.

 TODO: Also copied from the v1 guidelines: